Duchy of Reggio

 The perimeter of the duchy was from the Apennines to the river Po.
 The ancient borders were with the County of Novellara and Bagnolo (ruled by a branch of the House of Gonzaga), and the County of Guastalla, the Principality of Correggio, the Duchy of Modena and Garfagnana, all ruled by the dukes of Este.
-Other neighbour states were those of Lucca, Tuscany, the Duchy of Parma, and the Marquisate of Mantua.
+Other neighbouring states were Lucca, Tuscany, the Duchy of Parma, and the Marquisate of Mantua.